Touropia Travel Experts

 13. Piazza della Repubblica

-Piazza della Repubblicadreamstime/© Dragan Jovanovic
+Piazza della Repubblica© Dragan Jovanovic / Dreamstime

 One of the oldest sections of Florence, the Piazza della Repubblica sits on the site of the city’s Roman forum.
 The Colonna dell’Abbondanza, a monument built in 1431, marks the exact center of the ancient settlement.
 Densely inhabited during the Medieval Era, the square was completely renovated during the 1800s.